 If you have a step-up, it does not mean that you can use it already in any type of wave.
-Just as its name implies, it is just a step-up for your shortboard to handle more massive waves.
+Just as its name implies, it is just a step up for your shortboard to handle more massive waves.

 The sign that you need to change your shortboard is when it already feels uncontrollable or loose when the wave becomes bigger.

 In every break, a six-foot wave can change its shape.
 The step-up board that you should use depends on these changes.
 For example, your shortboard cannot handle a six-foot wave.
-Because of this, some surfers use a step-up that is around 5’7” length.
+Because of this, some surfers use a step-up that is around 5’7” in length.
 Once the wave changes and goes higher than six feet, some change their boards into a step-up board of 6’2.”

 It is not the waves that are going to adjust to you.
 You are the one who has to adapt to these.
 The key to catching a great wave is to fast break around the home and get into the right position.
 The best area is below the lip, where you can paddle to get there.

 Take note that your board should be maneuverable and short enough to penetrate the wave curve and surf it.
-If you use a board longer than the length of what you should, you might be at a disadvantage because of the waves’ obstacles.
+If you use a board longer than the length of what you should, you might be at a disadvantage because of the waves obstacles.

 Step-ups are the ideal boards if you will be performing on waves that are more on the tubes than on the turns.
 It is the best board to use if the ocean is giving you hollow waves.

 However, it all depends on the surfer’s ability and preference.
 Many surfers prefer to transition to pintail or round tail.
-It is because if you need to surf big, what you need more is maneuverability and less of a speed.
-Using a rounded tail or a pintail will give you less surface area to provide you more control.
+It is because if you need to surf big, what you need more is maneuverability and less speed.
+Using a rounded tail or a pintail will give you less surface area to provide you with more control.

 However, note that a step-up is not the right choice for enormous waves like in Jaws, Hawaii.
 For those waves, what you need is a gun or a longer semi-gun.